 What is ISO 9001?

 A quality management system defines and controls all of the activity undertaken to assure the quality of an organisation’s products and/or services, providing a natural home where plans and strategies are linked to and delivered through day to day operations.
-When things go wrong, it supports the effective analysis of non-conformity and hence its correction, then eradication.
+When things go wrong, it supports the effective analysis and eradication of non-conformity.

-ISO 9001, the quality management systems standard, is the most widely used and recognised of the ISO management system standards.
-It helps the organisation become focused on customer requirements and build systems and processes that allow quick and easy adaptation in a fast-changing world.
+ISO 9001, the most widely used and recognised of the ISO management system standards, is an internationally accepted standard based on the “Plan, Do, Check, Act” cycle, that defines the requirements for establishing, implementing and operating a quality management system.
 It gives reassurance to existing and potential customers that the product or service supplied will “do what it says on the tin”.
-In fact, many organisations insist that their key suppliers are ISO 9001 accredited.

 What are its benefits?

-- helps the organisation deliver products or services that meet customer needs
+- helps you deliver products or services that meet customer needs (many organisations insist that their key suppliers are ISO 9001 accredited)

-- helps the organisation address risks and opportunities in line with its objectives
+- helps you address strategic risks and opportunities

-- a powerful clarion call for staff to deliver high standards to the business
+- acts as a powerful clarion call for employees to deliver high standards

-- qualitative & quantitative data from audits etc. help target process improvement
+- feedback from audits etc. help target process improvement

 How we can help you implement and maintain it

-- develop quality policies and quality management systems that are effectively integrated within your organisation and, if appropriate, with management systems based on other ISO standards e.g. ISO 14001
+- help you develop quality policies and quality management systems that are effectively integrated within your organisation

-- document quality processes and procedures and other processes, as required
+- help you document appropriate processes and procedures

-- train staff and managers in ISO 9001 and internal auditing against the standard
+- train managers and employees in ISO 9001 and internal auditing against the standard

-- conduct a readiness review/gap analysis in preparation for a certification audit
+- conduct readiness reviews/gap analysis in preparation for a certification audit